Getting started — your plain-language guide

 - Owner — the person accountable for it.
 Pick a real human.

-- Risk level — Low, Medium, or High.
+- Risk level — Low, Medium, or High: how consequential its actions are.
 There's a one-line explanation under each.
-(High means it can take actions that are hard to undo.
-The riskiest actions ask for your approval automatically based on what they do; having your chosen risk level shape those defaults is coming.)
+(High means it can take actions that are hard to undo, like moving money — those actions ask for your approval by default.)

-You'll see a reassuring confirmation: "[Agent] created.
+You'll land on a reassuring confirmation: "Agent created.
 It can't do anything yet — you choose what to allow."
-The app then takes you straight to Permissions, with everything switched off.
+From there you can go straight to Set permissions (recommended — it starts with everything off) or View agent to see its detail page first.

 That's the point.
 Your new agent exists, it's named, it has an owner — and it is completely safe, because it can't do a single thing until you say so.

-📷 Screenshot: the Add agent form — see the prototype Agents screen.
+📷 Screenshot: the Add agent dialog's Guardrails step — see the prototype Agents screen.

 2. Allow it to do one thing — safely